What is Natural Pozzolan?

 Aggregate Industrial Material for Concrete

 Today concrete is one of the most widely used materials in the world, however modern coal fired energy processes necessary in the production of Portland cement contribute large portions of greenhouse gases.
-Over half of the coal fired plants have closed in the US reducing the supply of fly ash typically used in concrete and creating a demand for an alternative, natural pozzolan.
+As a result, over half of the coal fired plants have closed in the US reducing the supply of fly ash typically used in concrete and creating a demand for an alternative, natural pozzolan.
 As the supply of coal ash diminishes, natural pozzolan is becoming the mainstream choice for concrete producers.

 Miles from Reno